microsoft/onnxruntime/docs/ContribOperators.md

 <dl>
 <dt><tt>Y</tt> : T</dt>
 <dd>Output data tensor from pooling across the input tensor.
-The output tensor has the same rank as the input. with the N and C value keep it value, while the other dimensions are all 1.</dd>
+The output tensor has the same rank as the input. with the N and C value keep it value, while the otherdimensions are all 1.</dd>
 </dl>

 #### Type Constraints